 94. GM sorghum would be grown at the trial site and will produce seed.
-The GM sorghum could also pollinate other GM sorghum or non-GM sorghum grown as part of the trial, producing seeds.
+The GM sorghum could also pollinate non-GM sorghum grown as part of the trial, producing seeds.

 Presence of the GM sorghum at the trial site after completion of the trial